Janus (time-reversible computing programming language)

 Janus is a time-reversible programming language written at Caltech in 1982.
 The operational semantics of the language were formally specified, together with a program inverter and an invertible self-interpreter, in 2007 by Tetsuo Yokoyama and Robert Glück.
 A Janus inverter and interpreter is made freely available by the TOPPS research group at DIKU.
 Another Janus interpreter was implemented in Prolog in 2009.
+An optimizing compiler has been developed in the RC3 research group.
 The below summarises the language presented in the 2007 paper.

-Janus is an imperative programming language with a global store (there is no stack or heap allocation).
-Janus is a reversible programming language, i.e. it supports deterministic forward and backward computation by local inversion.
+Janus is a structured imperative programming language that operates on a global store without heap allocation and does not support dynamic data structures.
+As a reversible programming language, Janus performs deterministic computations in both forward and backward directions.
+An extension of Janus features procedure parameters and local variable declarations (local-delocal).
+Additionally, other variants of Janus support dynamic data structures such as lists.

 Syntax

 We specify the syntax of Janus using Backus–Naur form.

 A Janus program is a sequence of one or more variable declarations, followed by a sequence of one or more procedure declarations: